 - This activity is all about understanding why some objects float on water whilst others sink. - Can you find out why a heavy metal ferry doesn't sink?

-Curriculum relevant materials supporting school trips to the Isle of Wight float on water whilst other dest.uk
+Curriculum relevant materials supporting school trips to the Isle of Wight float on water whilst others and www.edudest.uk

 Book today with Education Destination and get full access to this and hundreds more quality resources

 EXPERIMENT 1